 Studies on Guinea pigs have to lead to the discovery of :

 - Vitamin C

 Studies on Guinea pigs have helped in the development of:

 - Blood transfusion

 This video tells us more about the history of medical testing on Guinea Pigs and is well worth a watch if this interests you.

-Skinny pigs tend to encounter a few more health problems than the haired variety.
+Hairless Guinea pigs tend to encounter a few more health problems than the haired variety.

-Due to their history and breeding complications, immune systems can sometimes be weaker to that of a haired Guinea pig.
+Due to their history and breeding complications, immune systems can sometimes be weaker than that of a haired Guinea pig.
 However, a well-bred skinny pig should have the same resilience as a haired Guinea pig.

-Lacking that extra protective layer of fur can also lead to an increase of bumps and scrapes.
+Lacking that extra protective layer of fur can also lead to an increase in bumps and scrapes.
 Be sure to keep your Skinny Pig in a safe environment and consider selecting bedding and substrate that is not too abrasive on their delicate skin.